joaq-almeida/joaq-almeida/README.md

 My name is Joaquim Almeida, I'am a **programmer**

-I have more than **3 years** of experience with programming, working mostly with back-end.
+I have more than **4 years** of experience with programming, working mostly with back-end.

-Now I'm looking forward for new horizons such the **Data Science** field which I'm currently studying at coursera plattaform.
+I'm currently studying Mathematics and Statistics at UFPR

 <div align="center"><br>
    <a href="https://github.com/joaq-almeida">